syncfusion-content/wpf-docs/wpf/Split-Button/Getting-Started.md

 ## Setting image

-The image option helps to provide picotrial representation of the button.
+The image option helps to provide pictorial representation of the button.
 Image can be added either using the [SmallIcon](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.DropDownButtonAdv~SmallIcon.html) or [LargeIcon](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.DropDownButtonAdv~LargeIcon.html) property.

 **SmallIcon** — This property will be used to set the image when size mode is **Normal** or **Small**.
 **LargeIcon** — This property will be used to set the image when size mode is **Large**.